2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

 2020 National Championship Game: Teams

-Clemson will be playing in its second-straight championship game and fourth in the past five years after defeating Ohio State in the final minutes of the 2019 Fiesta Bowl, 29-23.
-Clemson will face LSU, which advanced to its first championship game of the CFP era in a big victory over Oklahoma in the Peach Bowl, winning by 35.
+Clemson is playing in its second-straight championship game and fourth in the last five seasons after defeating Ohio State in the final minutes of the 2019 Fiesta Bowl, 29-23.
+Clemson will face LSU, which advanced to its first title game of the CFP era in a big victory over Oklahoma in the Peach Bowl, winning by 35.

 LSU is the top-ranked team, but the Tigers are in the CFP for the first time.
 Clemson is going for its second consecutive national title and third championship in the CFP era.